The Architecture of the Legend of Zelda

 Into death and shadows below.

-6) A massive rock, a giant face:
+5) A massive rock, a giant face:

-Rings in fire will help to displace.
+Rings in fire can help displace.

-7) Extend, contract from place to place,
+6) Extend, contract from place to place,

 Secret boon of a ghostly race.

-9) From arm to the air, just watch this bug go,
+7) From arm to the air, just watch this bug go,

-As it picks up things and drops them below!
+As it picks things up and drops them below!

-10) Awakening, a fey flight,
+8) Awakening, a fey flight,

 And the tools of a Hero.

-A troubled past, and curse of stone:
+A troubled past, and curse of stone.

 Travel into darkness.

-Death of innocence, birth of destiny,
+Death of innocence, birth of destiny.

-A marred victory, Repose.
+A marred victory.
+Repose.

-12) While seeking the sky it never shall see,
+9) While seeking the sky it never shall see,

 A rotten horror of evil and death